Aug 15, 2025

 Performance

-In this section, we will see some benchmarks and information on actual perfomance of those modes.
+In this section, I will review some benchmarks and information on actual perfomance of those modes.
 I have analyzed this and want to share some insights.

 ChatGPT

-ChatGPT is known for its high performance, thanks to extensive training on diverse data.
-It can handle a wide range of queries accurately.
-The GPT-4o Mini version is a lighter, faster model ideal for applications that require quick responses.
-And now there is also OpenAI's new o1 model that is great for calculations, math and something like coding.
+ChatGPT can work with a wide range of queries accurately.
+Besides GPT-5, the GPT-5 Mini version is a lighter, faster model ideal for applications that require quick responses.
+And now there is also OpenAI's new o1 model that is great for calculations, math & tasks like vibe coding, which also works well on o-3-mini that was built-in before, but now is available mostly just through tools like writingmate.ai.

 Example Performance:

-Newsrooms: Journalists can use ChatGPT to draft articles quickly.
-That makes their job more productive, less monotonous but also gives some challenges to overcome.
+Newsrooms: Journalists can use ChatGPT (f.e.
+GPT-5 or 4o) to draft articles quickly.
+That makes their job more productive, less monotonous… but also gives some challenges to overcome, including with privacy and generic style of writing that GPT often has even in its latest release.

 Coding: Developers benefit from its fast and accurate coding suggestions, especially with something like ChatGPT o1 model or Gemini 2.